How to Convert a Nedbank Statement to Excel or CSV

 The workflow to get from .emc to usable data is:

-This extra decryption step catches people off guard, especially bookkeepers and creditors clerks managing statements for multiple Nedbank accounts.
-You cannot skip it.
+You cannot skip this step.
 No PDF converter, no matter how capable, can read an .emc file directly.

 Scanned Statements Add Another Layer